butchler/PL0-compiler/readme.txt

 * For some examples of error messages that the parser and code generator produce, see errors.txt.

+* See mips-assembler/ for an example of another compiler that uses the same Context Free Grammar based parser that this compiler uses (to see what I mean, look at src/pl0-parser.c and mips-assembler/src/asm-parser.c; the parsing is done by defining a Context Free Grammar and then passing it to a function that uses the grammar to parse the tokens using a brute force/recursive descent approach).
+It compiles a small subset of MIPS assembly code into hexadecimal MIPS instructions.
+I implemented this as an extra credit portion for a project in my Computer Logic & Organization class.

 Compiling the compiler:
 -----------------------